Derek Boshier: 1970s

-Feeling that painting was too not able to properly carry the assault of images in every day life Boshier stopped painting for 13 years, instead using photographs, films and book art that was often political.
+Feeling that painting was too not able to properly carry the assault of images in everyday life, Boshier stopped painting for 13 years, instead using photographs, films and book art that was often political.
 It is at this time that Bosher's interest in technologies of representation became obvious.
 Through this topic he explored his other interests of the close connection between life and art, accessibility of art and the related breakdown between high and low art.
 His groundbreaking exhibition "Lives: An exhibition of artists whose work is based on other people's lives" subsequently took place at The Hayward Gallery in 1979.
-While using many mediums, Boshier always continued to draw and it is through this drawings that the viewer is most connected to the consistent way Boshier uses the concepts of style, graphic, and representation to use art to leave his own signature, as it were, on the popular elements we borrows.
+While using many mediums, Boshier always continued to draw and it is through this drawings that the viewer is most connected to the consistent way Boshier employed the concepts of style, graphic, and representation to use art to leave his own signature, as it were, on the popular elements we borrow.